-- Assists applicants with safe, affordable housing and other essential needs when an emergency arises due to factors or conditions beyond their control - For non-energy services, family of three must meet income requirement of having countable monthly income of not more than \$625 for other SER assistance (below \$2,598 for energy-related services); monthly income above "need standard" must make a co-payment equal to the amount income exceeds the need standard - As of December 2019, the protected asset disregard when computing required co-pay to resolve SER emergencies is \$15,000 - For energy services, family group must meet income requirements of having income of 150% of federal poverty guidelines (equal to an annual gross income of around \$30,896 for a family of three)
+- Assists applicants with safe, affordable housing and other essential needs when an emergency arises due to factors or conditions beyond their control. - For non-energy services, a family of three must meet income requirement of having countable monthly income of not more than \$625; monthly income above "need standard" must make a co-payment equal to the amount income exceeds the need standard. - As of December 2019, the protected asset disregard when computing required co-pay to resolve SER emergencies is \$15,000. - For energy services, family group must meet income requirements of having income of 150% of federal poverty guidelines (equal to a monthly income of around \$2,879 for a family of three).

-FY 2020-21 Emergency Services Appropriations
+FY 2022-23 Emergency Services Appropriations